 Twigs burn hot, are readily available, and leave behind nothing but fine ash.
-With the CampStove BioLite have created a clever clean burning stove that runs on twigs.
+The BioLite CampStove is a clever clean-burning stove that runs on twigs.

 Their trick is a copper probe that supplies heat to a thermoelectric generator which powers a fan, the key to clean burning.
 It sounds complicated, but it works.